 Iron & Folic Acid

 For women of childbearing age, these vitamins are important to partly compensate for iron losses from the menses which are difficult to receive solely from food sources.
 In practice, I see my young to middle-aged female patients consuming approximately 2/3 of the iron requirements, though they follow healthy meal pattern.
-Also, iron is important for women who desire to fall pregnant, as is folic acid (vitamin B9).
-It is important to note that it is the synthetic form of folic acid (pharmaceutical made) which is important to greatly reduce the risk of a neural tube defect (NTD’s) to the fetus.
-Fortunately, synthetic supplementation of folate can also aid in preventing severely tragic and deleterious consequences (such as spina bifida) on the fetus due to low folate stores (pre-pregnancy) and low intake during pregnancy (most critical in the 1st trimester).
-It is also important to note that it takes 3 to 4 month of sufficient supplementation ( at least 400 mcg) of folate before falling pregnant to have enough to prevent an NTDs during pregnancy.
+Also, iron is important for women who desire to fall pregnant, as is folic acid.
+It is important to note that it is the synthetic form of folic acid (pharmaceutical form) which is important to greatly reduce the risk of a neural tube defect (NTD’s) to the fetus.
+Fortunately, supplementation of folic acid can also aid in preventing severely tragic and deleterious consequences (such as spina bifida) on the fetus due to low folate stores (pre-pregnancy) and low intake during pregnancy (most critical in the 1st trimester).
+It is also important to note that it takes 3 to 4 month of sufficient supplementation ( at least 400 mcg) of folic acid before falling pregnant to have enough to prevent an NTDs during pregnancy.
 Most general multivitamins will contain an adequate dose of iron and folic acid to complement a healthy diet and this can be reviewed by your dietitian or healthcare professional.
 This supplementation must continue throughout pregnancy.
 As soon as pregnancy occurs, the recommendation increases to 600 mcg of folic acid and most pregnancy vitamins will carry 1000 mcg which is sufficient to protect against NTDs unless specified otherwise by your healthcare provider, for a particular health reason and should also include iron and vitamin B12.
 For more information on folic acid and NTDs you can visit the following website by Health Canada:

 It is important to note that supplements and natural products can be dangerous.